So many readers ask me "What Is A Keto Diet? How do you start? How strict do you have to be?

 It is, of course, important to speak to your doctor about any major diet or lifestyle changes, especially if you have any underlying health issues.

 It is important to remember that while the ketogenic diet is safe and works well for most people, for some, there may be side effects that occur while your body adapts to this new eating style.

 These transient keto side effects can present themselves as what some call “keto flu.”

 Keto flu sufferers usually report an initial sluggishness, lack of focus, headache, digestive distress and other complaints.

 These symptoms can often be minimised by slowly transitioning your way into the keto diet.
 This can be done by starting with a typical low-carb diet as opposed to jumping straight into keto.

-You can also help minimise these symptoms by making sure to stay hydrated and keeping your mineral levels (potassium, sodium and magnesium) at a normal balance.
+You also need to ensure to remain hydrated and keeping your mineral levels (potassium, sodium and magnesium) at a normal balance.